67 Autogiros & Gyroplanes

 For Further Thought or Discussion

 - The development of the autogiro formed the basis for the design of the modern helicopter.
-Yet, the autogiro has been much less of a commercial success than the helicopter.
-Discuss the relative merits of the aircraft versus the autogiro in terms of maximum speed capability, cruise efficiency, capital costs, and maintenance costs.
+Yet, the autogiro has been far less commercially successful than the helicopter.
+Discuss the relative merits of the aircraft and the autogiro with respect to maximum speed, cruise efficiency, capital costs, and maintenance costs.

 - Explain the fundamental principle of autorotation.
-Also, explain using blade element considerations why a rotor will autorotate at different combinations of blade pitch, rotational speed, and disk angle of attack.
+Also, explain, using blade-element considerations, why a rotor will autorotate for different combinations of blade pitch, rotational speed, and disk angle of attack.

 - Discuss the factors that limit the low-speed flight characteristics of an autogiro.
 Is there any truth in the claim that the autogiro is essentially a “stall-proof” aircraft?

 - Discuss the factors that limit an autogiro’s maximum forward speed capabilities.
-Could the autogiro be designed to have a cruise speed that is substantially faster than a helicopter?
+Could the autogiro be designed to have a cruise speed substantially faster than that of a helicopter?

-- A helicopter uses the rotor for lifting and propulsion, whereas the autogiro uses a propeller.
-Regarding propulsive efficiency alone, is the helicopter or the autogiro a more efficient flight vehicle, and why?
+- A helicopter uses its rotor for lift and propulsion, whereas an autogiro uses a propeller.
+Considering propulsive efficiency alone, is the helicopter or the autogiro more efficient as a flight vehicle, and why?

-- Consider some design issues associated with a large gyroplane concept like the Fairey Rotodyne.
-If the machine must hover, discuss the engineering and performance trades related to a tip jet-driven rotor versus a conventional shaft-driven rotor.
+- Consider some design issues associated with a large gyroplane concept, such as the Fairey Rotodyne.
+If the machine must hover, discuss the engineering and performance trade-offs between a tip-jet-driven rotor and a conventional shaft-driven rotor.

 Other Useful Online Resources